Run Script as Batch Job

 batch function.
 By default,

 batch uses your default cluster profile.
-Check your default cluster profile on the MATLAB Home tab, in the Environment section, in Parallel > Select a Default Cluster.
+Check your default cluster profile on the MATLAB Home tab, in the Environment section, in Parallel > Select Parallel Environment.
 Alternatively, you can specify a cluster profile with the

 'Profile' name-value pair argument.